When you try to export a table in MS Access 2000, the process may fail displaying the following error message on your screen:

 Click Select File to select an MDB or ACCDB file.
 Click Search Files to locate these files after specifying the logical drive to search.

-Click Scan File in the same dialog box to begin the scanning process.
+Click 'Repair' in the same dialog box to begin the repairing process.

-After completion of the scan, all recoverable database objects are listed in a tree view in the left pane.
+After completion of the repair process, all recoverable database objects are listed in a tree view in the left pane.

 You can click any object to see its preview in the right pane.